Shawn-Son/Shawn-Son/README.md

 - **Flight Delay Prediction (American Airlines-sponsored project)**
   Built a large-scale feature pipeline over **1M+ flight legs** using airline operations, weather, and congestion data.

-- **Top 15% in DACON Data Science Competition**
-  Ranked in the top 15% out of 500 teams.

 ---